HarunUYGUC/Programming_Lab/README.md

 - Hello there.
 I will publish my C# notes and C# projects in this folder.
 - In this folder, the subjects I learned from YouTube and the subjects I learned at university are included together.
 - The reason I learned C# is that we used the C# language in the Programming Laboratory course we took in the spring semester of the second year of university.
+- My most important codes are in the "Others" folder.
+Don't forget to take a look.